 Both parties should be encouraged to share their feelings about ending the relationship.
 Mentors who are terminating because of time limitations or other reasons not related to the mentee need to make particularly clear to the mentee that they did not do anything to make the mentor leave.
 The mentor should share with the mentee the things about the mentee that they liked to prevent the child from feeling rejected or bad.

 If the match ended due to factors other than relationship conflict (e.g., mentor’s schedule changed), reassure the mentee that s/he was not to blame and help him or her process any feelings about the ending of that relationship.

+When matches close at the end of the year or semester, involve the mentors in planning a celebration.
+This can be done in their one to one match or together as a large group.

 Tips for Mentors and Program Staff to Terminate Relationships